Reader Question · Communication

 Default off, everyone.
 Fully async, deep-work culture.
 Camera on reads as “making this meeting a bigger deal than it needs to be.”
 Usually engineering teams, especially infra and backend.

-Default off for engineers, on for cross-functional meetings.
+Default off for engineers, on for cross-functional.
 Mixed.
 Engineering internal = avatars.
 Product review with stakeholders = cameras on.
 If you don’t know which kind of meeting you’re in, default to whatever the most senior person does.

 Default on, one or two holdouts.
 Usually business/operator-heavy teams.
-Cameras-off here reads as “checked out” unless the person has a known reason (bandwidth issues, illness, head-down on something).
+Cameras-off here reads as “checked out” unless the person has a known reason.

 Intentionally flexible.
-A few teams explicitly say “cameras optional, use your judgment.”
-This is the hardest to read, because the real norm is hidden under politeness.
+A few teams explicitly say “cameras optional.”
+The hardest to read, because the real norm is hidden under politeness.
 Observe for two weeks, then match your manager’s pattern.

-From what you’ve described — manager and everyone off — you’re almost certainly in pattern 1 or 2.
+From what you’ve described — manager and everyone off — you’re in pattern 1 or 2.
 Which means: you being the only one on camera is the problem, not the solution.

 Why camera-on-when-everyone’s-off is costly